How long will my case take?

-The length of a divorce can be anywhere from 30 days to two years or more, depending on the specific circumstances.
-Sometimes, the circumstances can be strategic such as if the parties are waiting for a child to finish high school before finalizing a divorce, or the parties agree to sell a house.
+The length of a divorce can be anywhere from 30 days to two years or more.
+No case is the same so you should not think your case will be the same length as anyone else’s case.
+Sometimes, the circumstances can be strategic.
+For example, the parties agree to wait for a child to finish high school before finalizing a divorce, or the parties agree to sell a house before finalizing the case.
 On the other hand, some cases can take longer because of some seriously contested issues.

 The Level of Agreement Between the Parties

-As stated above, the largest determining factor is the level of agreement between the parties.
-If they both can agree on the major issues in the divorce, the process can move faster.
+The largest determining factor is the level of agreement between the parties.
+If you and your spouse can agree on the major issues in the divorce, the process can move faster.
+If you cannot agree on simple things, your case will take more time.
+Unfortunately, some people disagree on things simply to spite their spouse, which is a recipe for disaster.

-Unforeseen circumstances can arise that can delay the process.
+Unforeseen circumstances can arise and can delay the process.
 For example, a person may get sick or a person’s work schedule may change.

 The children can cause delays in the case.
 Sometimes it makes sense to slow the case down because the kids are about to finish school or they have extracurricular activities that make scheduling meetings a challenge.
 Whatever the case may be, a child’s schedule can have a large impact on a case.